 It is my honor to be a nominating source to the U.S. Air Force Academy, U.S. Merchant Marine Academy, U.S. Naval Academy, and U.S. Military Academy at West Point (The U.S. Coast Guard Academy does not require a Congressional nomination).
 I am proud to have the opportunity to work with young men and women who want to serve their country.

 Each Spring, students interested in applying for a nomination will have an opportunity to submit an online application and submit supporting materials.
-This application is available each year from March through October.
+The application process is open from March 2 - October 20, 2020.

 Candidates for consideration must submit:

 - Completed questionnaire application (including a 30-second video)

 - Essay summarizing your reason for wanting to attend a Service Academy